irsa-ashraf/irsa-ashraf.github.io/_portfolio/122_final_project.md

 ---
 title: "Neighborhood Quality of Life"
-excerpt: "Comparison of different Cicago neighborhoods based on amenities like libraries, Starbucks, pharmacies and murals"
+excerpt: "Analysis of different Chicago neighborhoods based on amenities like libraries, Starbucks, pharmacies and murals"
 collection: portfolio
 ---